owntracks/recorder/README.md

 curl -H 'X-Limit-U: jane' -H 'X-Limit-D: 3s' --data "${payload}" 'http://127.0.0.1:8085/pub'
 ```

-The content of the request is used by the Recorder as though it had arrived as an MQTT message.
+The content of the request is used by the Recorder as though it had arrived as an MQTT message; Lua hooks and Websocket pushes are handled accordingly.

 If the Recorder is compiled without specifying `WITH_MQTT` at build time, support for MQTT is disabled completely.